HitPaw VikPea

 Limited Content: Most old videos (home movies, YouTube uploads, classic TV shows) are 1080p or lower—you can’t just "get" native 4K for everything.

-Part 4.
-Bonus: How to Enhance Native 1080P to 4K
+Bonus Tips: How to Enhance Native 1080P to 4K

 If you have a library of low-resolution media files, particularly videos, and want to boost the video quality for a superior viewing experience, you can use specialized software to handle the upscaling process before it even hits your TV.
 HitPaw VikPea (formerly HitPaw Video Enhancer) harnesses Hollywood-caliber AI to magically transform blurry 1080P footage into stunning 4K clarity – without complex editing.
 Unlike the real-time processing done by a TV chip, VikPea uses advanced machine learning models to analyze every frame, reconstruct details, and reduce noise—providing a much more sophisticated enhancement than simple interpolation.